taikitodo/taikitodo.github.io/README.md

 - [A new research project on multi-agent optimization](https://agent.inf.kyushu-u.ac.jp/20H00587/), under the support of JSPS Grant-in-Aid for Scientific Research (A), has just been launched.
 (Apr.
 1, 2020)

 # Selected Publications
-To see a full list of my publications, please go to [my DBLP entry](https://dblp.org/pid/67/7117.html):
+To see a full list of my publications, please refer to [my DBLP entry](https://dblp.org/pid/67/7117.html):
 - Mechanism Design for Housing Markets over Social Networks.
 AAMAS-21.
 - Strategy-proof and non-wasteful multi-unit auction via social network.
 AAAI-20.
 - A Complexity Approach for Core-Selecting Exchange under Conditionally Lexicographic Preferences.
 Journal of Artificial Intelligence Research (JAIR), 2018.